devzendo/devzendo.github.io/_dev/mavenised-quaqua.md

 ## Mavenisation scripts

-The scripts used to prepare the Mavenised artifacts and deploy them to the Central Repository are available from <a href="https://devzendo@bitbucket.org/devzendo/quaqua">their Mercurial repository</a>.
+The scripts used to prepare the Mavenised artifacts and deploy them to the Central Repository are available from <a href="https://github.com/devzendo/quaqua">their Git repository</a>.